warppipe/Nintendo-GameCube-Online/README.md

 # Nintendo GameCube Online
-The daemon portion of the Nintendo GameCube tunneling software, written in C.
+An early version of the daemon portion of the Nintendo GameCube tunneling software, written in C.

 ## Warp Pipe V1.0